AnkurArohi/Intelligentcarparking/README.md

 Thats what is interactive maybe you help your friend who wants to park in those streets you drove by....community service is after all not so bad, is it?

-Possible features
+Possible features\
-COLLECTION:-Data from users, statistical data from websites, vehicle flows in and out(traffic data) from a particular busy street
+COLLECTION:-Data from users, statistical data from websites, vehicle flows in and out(traffic data) from a particular busy street\
-PREDICTION:-Mathematics:- Kirchoffs equations :-parked(street)= entered - left - turnaround(neighbouring streets)
+PREDICTION:-Mathematics:- Kirchoffs equations :-parked(street)= entered - left - turnaround(neighbouring streets)\
-For a street time parking vacancy mapping for future like at 9 pm on a friday evening ANALYSIS :- Possibility of easily understandable parking places in percentage/graph form,added on with a price overview.
+For a street time parking vacancy mapping for future like at 9 pm on a friday evening\
+ANALYSIS :- Possibility of easily understandable parking places in percentage/graph form,added on with a price overview.\
-FUTURE:- Online parking tickets booking channel.....interesting?
+FUTURE:- Online parking tickets booking channel.....interesting?\
 FEEDBACK :-Current situation from our users like the community service,eh?

 # References

-[CM16]  CityofMunich.(2016).ParkingZones,ResidentialParkingPe  rmits.
+[CM16]  CityofMunich.(2016).ParkingZones,ResidentialParkingPermits.
 Retrieved fromhttp://www.muenchen.de/int/en/traffic/cars-and-traffic/parking-zones.html

 [DW15]Deutscher Wetterdienst.
 (2015).
 Klimadaten-online - frei.
 Retrievedfromhttp://w  ww.dwd.